Trust, Transparency and the Next Economy

 For most of us, these episodes are normal, manageable facts of life.
 We quickly put them behind us through a caring conversation, and perhaps an apology.
 But how do such experiences differ when these episodes are at the scale of your organization—when the impacts can be significantly greater?

-Corporate Social Responsibility (CSR) is a long-standing field of study, practice, and organizational influence that starts with conscious efforts to be an ‘engaged corporate citizen’ and builds through a series of clearly defined stages (See our guide to CSR, Corporate Social Returns).
+Corporate Social Responsibility (CSR) is a long-standing field of study, practice, and organizational influence that starts with conscious efforts to be an ‘engaged corporate citizen’ and builds through a series of clearly defined stages (download our guide to CSR below).
 Some companies eventually get to a point where their engagement with social issues transcends the bounds of the corporation.
 Consider, for example, Unilever’s environmental commitments, or their brand Ben & Jerry’s, and its #stophateforprofit campaign of 2020.

 In both cases, the companies’ work to understand their own purpose and to follow their social impact commitments to their logical conclusions arguably led them to rethink the role of their businesses—and the business sector writ large.
 They’re not the only ones….

 Over the past decade or so, we at Junxion have been talking about a ‘next economy,’ an economy we see emerging from countless grassroots movements around the world—and that will emerge even faster as we all come out the other side of COVID.

 In this next economy, all organizations adopt ‘blended missions’ to create both financial and non-financial value for all of their stakeholders.
 Economic and social institutions are grounded in the reality that our planet’s resources and capacity to support life are finite.
 And leaders eschew extractive, zero sum, profit-taking in favour of generative, positive sum, progress-making.